Navigating a 5150 Hold for Minors: A Guide for Parents

 4. Lasting change

 Some wilderness therapy programs incorporate adventure therapy into their model.
-For example, Aspiro, the pioneer of this strategy, uses adventure therapy to offer more opportunities for assessment, skill-building, and knowledge acquisition than traditional therapy programs.
+For example: RedCliff Ascent uses wilderness therapy to offer more opportunities for assessment, skill-building, and knowledge acquisition than traditional therapy programs.
 Additionally, these are opportunities to learn transferable skills that are necessary steps for healthy identity development.
-Finally, adventure therapy provides opportunities to experience success, leading to improved mental health, increased self-efficacy, and lasting change.
+Finally, wilderness therapy provides opportunities to experience success, leading to improved mental health, increased self-efficacy, and lasting change.

 In conclusion, this is the time for you to advocate for your child’s mental health care needs.
 It is essential to follow your intuition after your child has been in an involuntary hold and do what you feel is best for your family and your child.